Batch size-invariance for policy optimization: Discussion

 \subsection{PPO as a natural policy gradient method}

-Our experiments provide strong empirical support that decoupling the proximal policy from the behavior policy is safe and useful: it can be used to make more efficient use of stale data, to achieve batch size-invariance, and to slightly improve sample efficiency outright.
-This implies that the usual justification for PPO's surrogate objectives, that they approximate trust region methods, is subtly flawed: it does not matter how far from the behavior policy we move per se, only that we stay close to \textit{some} recent policy, or in other words, that we do not move too fast.
-We speculate that updates should \textit{efficiently} improve performance relative to how much the policy is changed, similarly to natural policy gradient methods \citep{naturalpg}.
+Our experiments provide strong empirical support that decoupling the proximal policy from the behavior policy can be beneficial: it can be used to make more efficient use of stale data, to achieve batch size-invariance, and to slightly improve sample efficiency outright.
+This implies that the usual justification for PPO's surrogate objectives, that they approximate trust region methods, is subtly flawed.
+Trust region methods keep the policy close to the behavior policy, but it does not matter how far from the behavior policy we move specifically, only that we stay close to \textit{some} recent policy, or in other words, that we do not move too fast.
+Instead, we speculate that PPO is better viewed as a natural policy gradient method \citep{naturalpg}.
+These methods select updates that \textit{efficiently} improve performance relative to how much the policy is changed.

 This conflicts with the results of \citet{trpo}, which found constraining updates relative to the behavior policy to be beneficial.
 With the benefit of hindsight, we believe that at that time, constraint methods had hyperparameters that were easier to tune, but that with the advent of PPO's clipped objective and various normalization schemes, this tends to no longer be the case.